Birds of Florida

 With a 48 inch wingspan, deeply forked tail and its sharply contrasting glossy black and bright white coloration make it really hard to mistakenly I.D. this bird!

 In Florida usually seen in open pine flat-woods near marshes or prairies, cypress swamps and riverside swamps.
 Requires tall trees where it nests 60 feet or more off the ground with nearby open areas with plenty of prey to hunt.
-When hunting it will often repeatedly circle a marsh or field, criss-cossing, climbing, diving, swooping down on prey with very little (if any) wing flapping.
+When hunting it will often repeatedly circle a marsh or field, criss-crossing, climbing, diving, swooping down on prey with very little (if any) wing flapping.

-American Kestral - Falco sparverius
+American Kestrel - Falco sparverius

 American Kestral - male American Kestral - Male, dorsal view

-The American kestral or Sparrow hawk, is North America’s smallest falcon and one of the most colorful of all the raptors.
+The American Kestrel or Sparrow hawk, is North America’s smallest falcon and one of the most colorful of all the raptors.
 Size is 8 to 12 inches in length with a wingspan of 20–24 inches or about the size of a mourning dove.

 Males have a slate blue head and wings, rusty brown back and tail, females have a duller rusty colored back With a range that includes most of North America, these birds are often seen perched on utility wires or other elevated vantage points watching for prey to dive on.
 Diet consists of grasshoppers and other insects, voles, mice, small birds and similar sized prey.